syedumerahmedcode/color-flipper/README.md

 The project is called color flipper and in this project, we will flip through colors when the user click a button.

-This program can be used to teach kids either a fix set of colors which are displayed on the screen along with its name or generate random colors with every click of the button.
+This program can be used to teach little kids either a fix set of colors which are displayed on the screen along with their names.

+The application also has the possibility to generate random colors with every click of the button.

 The project consists of two pages **index.html** and **hex.html** with their corresponding javascript files, namely _app.js_ and _hex.js_.